coleifer/peewee/docs/peewee/querying.rst

     >>> query.execute()  # Returns the number of rows that were updated.
     4

-For more information, see the documentation on :py:meth:`Model.update` and :py:class:`Update`.
+For more information, see the documentation on :py:meth:`Model.update`, :py:class:`Update` and :py:meth:`Model.bulk_update`.

 .. note::
     If you would like more information on performing atomic updates (such as